 Buongiorno Principessa,

-I think this picture was most successful when it was a light-hearted study of an eccentric Italian waiter, establishing himself in a new town.
+I think this picture was most successful when it was a light-hearted study of an eccentric Italian waiter establishing himself in a new town.
 The comedic beats were wonderfully written and performed.
-Where the film missed for me, was once it entered the camps.
+Where the film missed for me was once it entered the camps.
 I wasn’t sure who this film was made for, what perspective it desired to portray.
 Was it for kids?
-More likely it was for adults with children - what wouldn’t you do to protect the innocence of your child?
-How far mightn’t you go to shield them.
+More likely it was for adults with children.
+What wouldn’t you do to protect the innocence of your child?
+How far might you go to shield them?

-Like Europa Europa, I felt a minor disconnect from the darker realities of life as a Jew during the holocaust.
-It never felt insensitive and the film is full of passionate craft, but I was a touch disappointed with the last third.
-Similar in my viewing to JoJo Rabbit, I feel the film makers decided the story had to be more universal in its message and imagery, to not turn away the weakly stomached and engage a wider audience with an important dialogue.
-But I couldn’t help but see the opportunity to have crafted an ending with richer substance, un-afraid to dip its toes into a darker, truer presentation of reality.
+Like Europa Europa, I felt a minor disconnect from the darker realities of life as a Jew during the Holocaust.
+It never felt insensitive, and the film is full of passionate craft, but I was a touch disappointed with the last third.
+Similar to JoJo Rabbit, I feel the filmmakers decided the story had to be more universal in its message and imagery, to not turn away the weak-stomached and engage a wider audience in an important dialogue.
+But I couldn’t help but see the opportunity to craft an ending with richer substance, unafraid to dip its toes into a darker, truer presentation of reality.

-I suspect that re-watching this film many years from now, with children of my own, I’ll be able to tap-into the intended affect of this film.
+I suspect that rewatching this film many years from now, with children of my own, I’ll be able to tap into the intended effect of this film.

 Life is beautiful.